AngeloGalav/image-processing-and-computer-vision/2023-02-23 - Introduction to images and stereo vision 1.md

 ![[planes.png]]
  The coordinates defined on the image plane are the __image reference system__, while the coordinates on the focal plane is the __camera reference system__ (it's called this way since it is somehow attached to my camera, but it is only mathematical obviously).

-- $x, y$ are the coordinates of the CRS, while u,v are IRS coordinates.
+- $x, y$ are the coordinates of the CRS, while $u,v$ are IRS coordinates.
 - $(0,0,0)$ is the _pinhole coordinates_, $C$.
 - They are _parallel_: $u,x$ are horizontal, while $v,y$ are vertical.
 - The equations to map _scene points_ into their corresponding _image points_ are defined as follows: